Used Mazda 3 cars for sale

 Is a second hand Mazda 3 a good car?

-OK, so maybe the Mazda 3 isn’t quite as flamboyant as Peak Elton, but it’s definitely one of the best-looking family hatches around, with a low-set front, slim lights, clean sides, and a swept-around rear pillar that makes it look really distinctive.
-There’s also a slightly plainer — but still handsome — four door saloon option, but sadly no estate.
+The Mazda 3 is one of the best-looking family hatches around, with a low-set front, slim lights, clean sides, and a swept-around rear pillar that makes it look really distinctive.

 It’s an alternative to conventional family hatchbacks such as the Ford Focus and VW Golf, but it can also trade blows with the BMW 1 Series and Audi A3, thanks to high levels of quality and some impressive technology.

 It’s in the cabin where the Mazda really sticks one up to the premium boys.
-The interior has a nicely minimalist look, with subtle dials (a mix of analogue and digital) and a relatively small infotainment screen (8.8 inches originally, 10.3 inches after a 2023 update) that doesn’t dominate the cabin.
-There are some very neat climate control buttons and a set of very comfortable front seats.
+The interior has a nicely minimalist look, with subtle dials and a relatively small infotainment screen (8.8 inches originally, 10.3 inches after a 2023 update) that doesn’t dominate the cabin.

 There’s great comfort and plenty of space up front, and lots of storage space, especially in the deep box that’s under the front seat armrest.
-In the back it’s less good, as the roof is relatively low, and legroom isn’t great.
-Plus, that fast-rising window-line and the thick rear pillars mean that there’s not a lot of light getting in.
-The saloon is a little better in this respect.
+In the back it’s less good, as the roof is relatively low and legroom isn’t great.
 The Mazda 3’s boot is also slightly smaller than what you’d get in a Golf or Focus, too.

-The 3 is a delight to drive, with sharp steering and a poised chassis — and one of the best manual gearshifts around, so don’t buy the automatic unless you really need one — but it does suffer a bit over bumps as the suspension has a bit of a sporty edge.
+The 3 is a delight to drive, but it does suffer a bit over bumps as the suspension has a bit of a sporty edge.
 Equally, rear vision in the hatchback isn’t great, although there’s a reversing camera and sensors to help out in tight spaces.

 What to look for when buying a used Mazda 3